charleskoehl/parsimonious/README.md

 <a name="changelog"></a>
 ## Change Log

+### Version 3.5.4 - 17th October 2017
+##### Fixes
+* Fixed isPointer method's recognition of one of the 3 different types of pointer objects it checks for.

 ### Version 3.5.3 - 17th October 2017
 ##### Fixes
 * isPointer method' recognizes 3 different types of pointer objects.